-Hardrock, sleaze, skulls and raw-meat, this was meant to shock, break and shake the establishment as a whole.
+Hardrock, sleaze, skulls and raw-meat, this was meant to shock, break and shake the establishment.
 Ex-NEW-YORK DOLLS, ex-SISTER and ex-LONDON main-man in black, Blackie Lawless is W.A.S.P. and is the primary creative force behind the W.A.S.P. beast since it's 1982 conception.
 Whatever this acronym means to you is irrelevant as W.A.S.P. is all hard and all rock.
 While glamrock of the very late-70s was about hooks, looks and fashion, this unit is all about blackness, blood and obnoxious rocknroll !

 The very purpose of W.A.S.P. is set in stone on the hardrock-anthem "I Wanna Be Somebody", where the rules of rocknroll are leveled-up to new scandalous heights.
 "The Flame" throws a hard punch and burns the place to the ground cuz: "Baby I've got the gasoline if you've got the spark"

 Another timeless is the mechanical "L.O.V.E.
-Machine", a song about, well you all know what it is about !
+Machine", a song about, well you all know what it's about !
 The iconic and controversial "Animal (Fuck Like A Beast)" now proudly sits as one of hardrock's most sexually-charged song.
 The single was removed from the LP and sold separately to prevent the album from being censored.
-Love it or hate it, controversy sells and this one did, RIAA-certified Gold-status !
+Love it or hate it, controversy sells and this one did, RIAA-certified Gold status !